Brew Method

 - Ratio

-- often stronger than standard filter
+- stronger than paper filter

 - Grind

-- medium-fine to medium
+- medium-coarse to coarse

 - Time